wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.5 =
+* New: Create backups and restore of multisites (PRO) #1458
+* Fix: Force AnalyticsSender to convert wpstg_settings to array before usage #1559
+* Fix: Cloning backup Search & Replace does not work with new primary key conditional query #1556
+* Fix: Fix labels on backup sites #1551
+* Fix: Backup restore can not unserialize escaped serialized strings #1554

 = 2.9.4 =
 * New: Add filter to change the cache folder for creating & restoring backups #1528